AppertaFoundation/openeyes/README.md

 **Note:** if the options are omitted the default values are used, the command line options have to be before the vagrant command for them to work.

+**Further Note:** These options must be used each time the box is brought up; at the moment vagrant does not respect the original values used, and will fall over.
+See [issue 457](https://github.com/openeyes/OpenEyes/issues/457)

 #### XDebug

 Is enabled in Apache by default and carries an up to 1 second time penalty on requests, if you don't need or won't be using XDebug at all then commenting changing lines 85 - 86 in `ansible/vars/all.yml` to comment out the package name will ensure it isn't installed.